 - 7.4.
 There are currently 8 National Policy Statements in place.
 These are as follows: - National Policy Statement on Urban Development. - National Policy Statement for Freshwater Management. - National Policy Statement for Renewable Electricity Generation. - National Policy Statement on Electricity Transmission. - New Zealand Coastal Policy Statement. - National Policy Statement for Highly Productive Land 2022 - National Policy Statement for Indigenous Biodiversity. - National Policy Statement for Greenhouse Gas Emissions from Industrial Process Heat - 7.5.
-The only applicable NPS to this proposal is considered to be the NPS for Highly Productive Land which will be assessed below.
+The NPS for Highly Productive Land and New Zealand Coastal Policy Statement are considered applicable to this proposal, which will be assessed below.